All Episodes

 Charles Grassley's trying to get that report in his hands.

-But you know, again, uh I I Republicans are just different about the justice system than the than Democrats are.
+But, you know, again, Republicans are just different about the justice system than Democrats are.

-Republicans have don't have doubts about their ability to win at the ballot box.
+Republicans don't have doubts about their ability to win at the ballot box.

-You've got Henry, I mean you've got you've got Burglar here and and uh nobody they they'd rather spend their time going after after Martha Stewart.
+You've got Hillary, I mean, you've got Burglar here, and they'd rather spend their time going after Martha Stewart.

-Well, I just think Republicans have their eye on a bigger prize, and they're not going to be distracted by mats like Sandy Burger.
+Well, I just think Republicans have their eye on a bigger prize, and they're not going to be distracted by gnats like Sandy Berger.

 And I also, I mean, I know I'm biased, but I just think there's just more honor.

-You know, they want to honor the office of the of the National Security Advisor.
+You know, they want to honor the office of the National Security Advisor.

-As much as we're we don't like Bill Clinton, he still was president of the United States, and we have respect for that office.
+As much as we don't like Bill Clinton, he still was President of the United States, and we have respect for that office.

 I think there's something to that.

-Okay, look, previous administration, I'm not gonna be the guy that goes out and tries to put in jail the previous holders of this office and their associates.
+Okay, look, previous administration, I'm not going to be the guy that goes out and tries to put in jail the previous holders of this office and their associates.

-I'm just not I I think you've hit the nail on the head.
+I'm just not, I think you've hit the nail on the head.

 Democrats don't give a hell's half acre about that.